 Language of commerce, accounting practices, legal traditions, availability of background firm information, geographic size, development of money/capital markets, and size of firms are different in developing and developed countries.
 In addition, each country has its unique ways of managing innovation and governance.
 Although management of corporate innovation with corporate governance is not the same across the world because of different accounting practices (Mulili & Wong, 2011), legal traditions, geographic size, money capital market and size of the firm, corporate innovation can, to some extent, impact the relationship between governance and firm performance.
-Regarding signaling theory, when a firm board is involved in and makes decisions about R and D projects, it could signal to the investors the potential of the firm to increase ROA.
+Regarding signaling theory, when a firm board is involved in and makes decisions about R&D projects, it could signal to the investors the potential of the firm to increase ROA.
 The assets of the firm are used effectively with innovation and new technology to increase corporate returns.
-This signal can be observed in developing and developed countries depending on the supporting environment of information disclosure and information transparency (Buertey and Pae, 2021; Bhatia, and Makkar, 2019; Ali, Frynas and Mahmood, 2017).
+This signal can be observed in developing and developed countries depending on the supporting environment of information disclosure and information transparency (Ali et al., 2017; Bhatia & Makkar, 2019; Buertey & Pae, 2021).